 The base oils utilized to make conventional engine oil are distilled from unrefined oil.

 Unrefined oil has hundreds of different hydrocarbons.
-Oil refineries boil down the crude making use of heat to separate it into different stocks, consisting of …
+Oil refineries boil down the crude oil, making use of heat to separate it into different stocks, consisting of …

 - Jet fuel